 Management of fertiliser N

 In the case of N in winter cereals, the recent comprehensive analysis of a series of N experiments from 2014-2017 by Daniel et al. (2018) highlighted the poor winter crop recovery of fertiliser N applied in the traditional application window (the months leading up to sowing, or at sowing itself).
 Fertiliser N recovered in grain averaged only 15% for applications of 50 kg N/ha and 9% for 100 kg N/ha.
-On average, 65% of the applied N was still in the soil as mineral N at the end of the crop season, while only 15% was in the crop (grain and stubble).
+On average, 65% of the applied N was still in the soil as mineral N at the end of the crop season, while an only 15% was in the crop (grain and stubble).
 The fate of the other 20% of applied N could not be determined.
-Some of that N will carry over until the next season, but it means that you need last year’s fertiliser to get you through this year, but if you had a big year last year, leaving little residual N, or a lot of N was lost due to a wet season, the current crop may see little of the N applied in the previous year and will suffer as a result.
+Some of the soil and stubble N will carry over until the next season, but it means that you need last year’s residual fertiliser to get you through this year.
+If you had a big year last year (little residual N) or lost a lot of the N carryover during a wet season, the current crop will suffer.

 The poor winter crop recovery of applied N in the year of application mirrored that reported for summer sorghum in the NANORP research program reported by Bell, Schwenke and Lester (2016), with the use of 15N tracers enabling a more precise quantification of the fate of N applied prior to planting.
-Data from the Qld sites in commercial fields are shown in Figure 1 for the 40 and 80 kg N rates across three growing seasons.
-Fertiliser N in grain averaged 27% and 23% of the applied N for the 40 and 80N rates, respectively, while total crop uptake averaged only 37 and 32% for the same N rates.
+Data from the Queensland sites in commercial fields are shown in Figure 1 for the 40 and 80 kg N rates across three growing seasons.
+Fertiliser N in grain averaged 27% and 23% of the applied N for the 40 and 80N rates, respectively, while total crop uptake averaged only 37% and 32% for the same N rates.
 What is noticeable in this figure is the variable N losses (presumably via denitrification) and the residual N in the soil, which may or may not be available for a subsequent crop in the rotation, depending on the fallow conditions.
 Schwenke and Haig (2019) reported good carryover of fertiliser applied for the 2013/14 sorghum crop for recovery by the 2014/15 season under favourable fallow conditions, while extensive loss of residual soil N after summer crops was experienced over large areas during the wet 2016 winter fallow.

-Both extensive studies have shown there can be significant amounts of residual N in the soil at the end of the growing season.
-Large amounts of that N are often found in quite shallow parts of the soil profile (i.e. the 0-10cm and possibly 10-20cm layers) and still strongly centred on the fertiliser bands, despite what were often significant falls of rain in-crop (i.e. 200-300mm).
-Even after a subsequent fallow, the Daniels et al. (2018) paper found that 50-60% of the mineral N residual from fertiliser applied in the previous season was still only in the top 45cm, with as much as half still in the 0-15cm layer.
+All studies have shown there can be significant amounts of residual N in the soil at the end of the growing season.
+Large amounts of that N are often found in quite shallow parts of the soil profile (ie. the 0-10 cm and possibly 10-20 cm layers) and still strongly centred on the fertiliser bands, despite what were often significant falls of rain in-crop (ie. 200-300 mm).
+Even after a subsequent fallow, the Daniel et al. (2018) paper reported that 50-60% of the mineral N residual from fertiliser applied in the previous season was still in the top 45 cm, with as much as half of this still in the 0-15 cm layer.
 This largely surface-stratified residual N would have contributed to the quite muted (although still significant) grain yield response to the residual N in those studies.